-Unless otherwise indicated in this Contract, prior authorization is required for care received from a Specialist Provider other than Chiropractors.
+Unless otherwise indicated in this Contract, prior authorization is required for care received from a Specialist Provider.
+Prior Authorization is not required for an evaluation or management visit or an initial treatment visit with a contracted provider for a new episode of chiropractic, physical therapy, occupational care, East Asian medicine, massage therapy or speech and hearing therapies.
 If you have a chronic medical condition you may request a standing referral for specialist services.
 Some specialists may act as a Network Primary Care Provider for Members with a severe chronic medical condition.
-This is permitted if the specialist provides all basic health care services and they are contracted with us as a Network Primary Care Provider.
+This is permitted if the specialist provides all basic healthcare services and they are contracted with us as a Network Primary Care Provider.
 Contact Member Services to find out which providers serve in both roles.